-Use everything at your disposalOnce customers find what they are looking for through your video, links in the video description or in video pop-ups can direct them to your website.
-If appropriately named and tagged, videos will also come up in search engine results, providing another opportunity for your business to be found through a search.
+After customers find what they are looking for from your video, you can use links in the video's description or in video annotations or pop-ups to direct them to your website.
+If your video is appropriately named and tagged it will also appear in search engine results, providing another opportunity for your business to be found through a search.

 Consider hosting platforms besides YouTube

-Quality is keyThe main challenge with video content is producing it.
-Making high-quality videos that will show your business in a positive light can be time consuming and expensive.
+The main challenge with video content is actually having to produce it.
+Creating high-quality videos that show your business in a positive light can be time consuming and expensive.
 A bad video can be worse than none at all.
-Don't fall into the trap of thinking you need video content just because that's how you do online business - ensure that you are clear about the marketing purpose behind each video.
+Don't fall into the trap of thinking you need video content just because that's how you do online business - ensure you are clear about the marketing purpose behind each video.

 There is a danger in spreading yourself too thin between video, blogging and social media.
 Be sure you have a well-defined marketing strategy appropriate to your goals and business type, and that you are clear on how video and all your content fit within this.
 Are you trying to drive conversions, increase backlinks, spread brand awareness or something else entirely?

 SearchEngineJournal have put together a helpful list of 10 rules for video marketing (and SEO success), including useful tips on metadata, thumbnails and video length.
 You can read these by clicking here.

 Placing the video on your websiteAfter you have uploaded your video to YouTube (or Vimeo) follow the steps below to learn how to embed it on your website:

 - Copy the video ID from the URL (this is the combination of letters and numbers after "watch?v=" on YouTube or after ".com/" on Vimeo)